EPA (Eicosapentaenoic Acid)

 What Is EPA and Why Does It Matter for Dogs?

 Eicosapentaenoic acid (EPA) is a long-chain omega-3 fatty acid most abundant in cold-water marine fish like sardines, anchovies, and pollock.
 It plays a key role in managing inflammation and is frequently used to support dogs with joint stiffness, itchy skin, digestive sensitivities, or age-related decline.
+It’s a common component of fish oil supplements and is frequently included in veterinary protocols for dogs experiencing inflammation-related issues.

 Because EPA is classified as an essential fatty acid, dogs can’t make it on their own—it must come from their diet or supplements.

-That doesn’t mean your dog is deficient, but many modern diets—especially kibble-heavy ones—are low in EPA and high in omega-6 fats.
+That doesn’t mean dogs are automatically deficient, but many modern diets—especially kibble-heavy ones—are low in EPA and high in omega-6 fats.
 While both types of fats are necessary, too much omega-6 without enough omega-3 can contribute to a system that stays stuck in inflammation mode.
-EPA helps bring that system back into balance.
+EPA helps keep the inflammatory system in balance.

 EPA and the Inflammatory Response